wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/developing_plugins.md

     pg_associator = common['DigiumPgAssociator'](VERSION)
 ```

-In `1.1.0.0/pkgs/pkgs.db`, put the information needed to download the firmwares:
+In `1.1.0.0/pkgs/pkgs.db`, put the information needed to download the firmware:

 ```ini
 [pkg_firmware]